wuyichen24/system-design-knowledge/patterns/messaging_patterns/Publishing_Events_Using_Local_Transactions.md

 ### Cons
 - Frequently polling the database can be expensive.
+- Tricky to publish events in order.
+- Not all NoSQL databases support this pattern.

 ## Consideration
 | Topic | Consideration | Possible Solution Options |